cr3mov/writeups/seccon23-rev-perfect-blu/index.md

 #### Analysing

-_I'm gonna be completely honest, i never had any experience with all this DVD stuff before, so i had to spend a couple hours googling how to analyse this stuff first._
+_I'm gonna be completely honest, I never had any experience with all this DVD stuff before, so I had to spend a couple of hours googling how to analyse this stuff first._

-There a multiple types of DVD menus that i'm aware of:
+There a multiple types of DVD menus that I'm aware of:
 - Java menus
 - IGS Menus

-What i did first is i checked for any .jar files or just something that could remind me of java, but i didn't find anything and it meant that i was dealing with IGS menu.
+What I did first is I checked for any .jar files or just something that could remind me of Java, but I didn't find anything and it meant that I was dealing with the IGS menu.

-First step in IGS menu analysis is to download [BDEdit](https://bdedit.pel.hu/) and open up our mounted `BDMV\index.bdmv`
+The first step in IGS menu analysis is to download [BDEdit](https://bdedit.pel.hu/) and open up our mounted `BDMV\index.bdmv`

 ![2](./img/2.png)

-Looks scary, i know.
-What i did is, i checked the clip infos for the `und` streams.
-In order to do this i clicked at the `CLIPINFO` menu and found the `und` stream in the gui that contained our buttons logic.
+Looks scary, I know.
+What I did is, I checked the clip info for the `und` streams.
+To do this I clicked on the `CLIPINFO` menu and found the `und` stream in the GUI that contained our buttons logic.

 ![3](./img/3.png)

-Here, at the left top corner there's a combo box with clip selector, there are 96 clips and all of them have some buttons.
+Here, at the left top corner, there's a combo box with a clip selector, there are 96 clips and all of them have some buttons.

-When i double-clicked at the `und` stream, the menu with buttons opened up and i saw a lot of buttons and the disasm of the code that they're doing.
+When I double-clicked at the `und` stream, the menu with buttons opened up and I saw a lot of buttons and the disasm of the code that they were doing.

 ![4](./img/4.png)

-By messing around and guessing i found that first default valid button(`1FDE` on the screenshot) contains some random stuff that i wasn't interested in, and i should check others instead.
+By messing around and guessing I found that the first default valid button(`1FDE` on the screenshot) contains some random stuff that I wasn't interested in, and I should check others instead.

-In this asm(or w/e this stuff is called) there's a `Call Object **` instruction that basically just starts playing another menu that you provide as a first operand, knowing it, i started analysing what the other buttons are doing.
+In this asm(or w/e this stuff is called) there's a `Call Object **` instruction that just starts playing another menu that you provide as a first operand.
+Knowing it, I started analysing what the other buttons are doing.

-By observing all the other buttons i saw three types of buttons.
+By observing all the other buttons I saw three types of buttons.

 ---